radurobotin/configuration/leanda/cloud-formation/readme.md

 # Leanda AWS CloudFormation

-## Create a new cluster
+## Create a new cluster for back-end services

 Create a new stack by uploading `cf-backend.yml`.

+Specify the following:

-Specify the cluster name (LEANDA is the default, for example).
+* Cluster name (LEANDA is the default, for example).
+* Snapshot ID (look it up under EC/Snapshots in AWS Console).
+* Price for the EC2 Spot Instance

+## Create infrastructure for front-end services

+Create a new stack by uploading `cf-frontend.yml`.

+Specify the following:

+* The ARN of the certificate to be used with this distribution (lookup under Certificate Manager in AWS Console)
+* The root domain name (default leanda.io)
+* The full domain name e.g. labwiz.leanda.io
+* PriceClass The CloudFront distribution price class

 ## Start all services